-GREEN: These incidents are more common to Yukon University and do not require evacuation or lockdown and likely will not affect the entire Campus.
+GREEN: These incidents are more common to Ayamdigut campus and DO NOT require evacuation or lockdown and likely will not affect the entire campus.

-YELLOW: These incidents require individuals to stay put and follow procedures in this Emergency Response Plan.
+YELLOW: These incidents require individuals to STAY PUT and follow procedures in this Emergency Response Plan.
 No immediate evacuation.